 #4 Use key words … sparingly

 Key words are less important now than they used to be, but it’s still worth it to include one or two in your title.

 Do your research and find key words with a high search volume.
 Avoid packing 4-5 into your title, just pick a couple of the best and most relevant.
 Remember, they need to fit into your title naturally!
 Your audience will recognize when you’re just filling an unreasonable key word quota, and it will turn them off.

 #5 Do your research

-Now it's your turn!
-Post some of your best blog titles in the comments!
+Now it’s your turn!
+Share some of your best blog titles with us in our Facebook Group!